 Leopold Longshanks (“Call me Shanks.
 Everybody does.”) is a mystery writer.
 He will admit, with a certain resentment, to being in his early fifties.
 He’s famous in his field, but fortune has not followed as briskly as he thinks it should.

 He is married to Cora, whom he loves dearly.
-Cora has recently started writing romance novels and is perhaps more successful than Shanks, which doesn’t bother him at all.
+Cora has recently started writing fiction and is perhaps more successful than Shanks, which doesn’t bother him at all.
 Really.
 Really.

 Shanks occasionally finds himself involved in solving crimes, which irritates him.
 (No surprise there; Cora says everything irritates him.)
 He loathes the possibility of becoming famous as “a mystery writer who sleuths in real life!” so he dodges opportunities whenever possible.